MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbServer/plan-your-deployment/enterprise-voice-solution/call-admission-control.md

 ### <a name="call-admission-control-of-outside-users"></a>Anrufsteuerung für externe Benutzer

 Die Anrufsteuerung wird nicht über die Grenzen der Skype for Business Server Organisation hinaus erzwungen.
 Die Anrufsteuerung kann nicht auf den Über das Internet übertragenen Mediendatenverkehr angewendet werden, der nicht von Skype for Business Server verwaltet wird.
-Anrufsteuerungsprüfungen werden für den Teil des Anrufs durchgeführt, der über das Unternehmensnetzwerk fließt, wenn der angerufene Endpunkt zur Organisation gehört, und der Edgeserver wurde der Netzwerkkonfiguration hinzugefügt, wie in der Bereitstellung der [Anrufsteuerung beschrieben: abschließende Checkliste für Skype for Business Server.](../../deploy/deploy-enterprise-voice/final-checklist.md) Wenn der aufgerufene Endpunkt nicht zur Organisation gehört, z.
+Cac checks will be performed on the portion of the call that flows through the enterprise network if the called endpoint belongs to the organization, and the Edge Server has been added to the network configuration, as described in [Call admission control deployment: final checklist for Skype for Business Server](../../deploy/deploy-enterprise-voice/final-checklist.md).
+Wenn der aufgerufene Endpunkt nicht zur Organisation gehört, z.
 B. ein Verbundbenutzer oder PIC-Benutzer, werden keine Bandbreitenrichtlinienüberprüfungen durchgeführt, und der ausgehende Anruf ignoriert alle Einschränkungen der Anrufsteuerung.

 ### <a name="call-admission-control-of-pstn-connections"></a>Anrufsteuerung für PSTN-Verbindungen